telekom/3gpp-meeting-tools/3GPP Tools/README.md

 2. Click **Sync All Meetings** to trigger the 3-Phase scraper.
 You can also use **Open Last Meeting** to instantly resume your previous working group session.
 3. Use the **Global TDoc Search** input to instantly find a specific document.
 Type a valid TDoc number (e.g., `S2-2605740`), and press **Enter** (or click **📄 Doc**) to fetch and open it immediately, or click **🗓️ Mtg** to launch its parent meeting table.
 4. Right-click any meeting to access its FTP folders, view its info, or open its cached **TDocs List**.
 5. In the TDocs Window, use the **Search** bar or dropdown filters to find specific documents.
+Double-click any cell to open the Notes editor and assign a color-coded status to a document.
-6. For SA2 electronic meetings, use the **Refresh** menu to import `TdocsByAgenda.htm` and automatically merge secretary remarks and on-the-fly revisions into your list.
+6. For SA2 meetings, use the **Refresh** menu to import `TdocsByAgenda.htm` and automatically merge secretary remarks and on-the-fly revisions into your list.
 7. Click the Action column to automatically download, unzip, and open the `.doc` files, or use the **⚖️ Add to Comparison Cart** submenu to select base versions or revisions for diffing.
 8. Under the Specifications tab, use **🎯 Quick Fetch** to surgically inject single specifications or series into the database without a full sync.